Check out these great Prime Day 2021 deals from small businesses | CNN Underscored

 Pawler Bigger Dog Pooper Scooper ($19.99, originally $32.99; amazon.com)

 Make life with your dog a little bit easier with this pooper scooper that features a large tray, long handle and durable yet lightweight construction.
-As one Amazon reviewer noted, “It’s BIG!”
+As one Amazon reviewer notes, “It’s BIG!”

 Tooth & Honey Big Dog Stripe Shirt Pullover ($29.60, originally $37.00; amazon.com)